camling/featured-mppl-list/readme.md

     - Change the background color in the inspector
     - Change the number of columns in the inspector
     - Change the number of items in the inspector
+    - Turn on or off the list title in the inspector
 - Save your post or page